-The biggest offer of hotels and hostels are on the Pest side, close to the city center.
-From 5 star international hotels to cozy hostels and some boutique apartments, most of them close to the top attractions in Budapest.
+The biggest offer of hotels and hostels is on the Pest side, close to the city center.
+From 5 star international hotels to cozy hostels and some boutique apartments, most of them are close to the top attractions in Budapest.

 You can book the best place to stay in Budapest via Agoda and Booking.com.
 Airbnb is also a good option for places to stay in Budapest.
-We stayed in one apartment at the District 7 and another one close to Andrassy Avenue.
-Sign up to Airbnb here and get up to 30usd in credits to use on your first booking.
+We stayed in one apartment at District 7 and another one close to Andrassy Avenue.
+Sign up here to book your stay via Airbnb.
 To rent a studio or a room in someone’s house is a good way to save money and get to know local people.

 Wake up early and be ready for a good walk.
 Your first time in Budapest should be dedicated to the castle and its beautiful surrounding.
 Get a tram to the Buda side and let’s explore the top attractions in Budapest.